STATE PATROL CAR ACCIDENT INVESTIGATION RECONSTRUCTION TAKES A LONG TIME

 The Duluth New Tribune recently published an article explaining why police or State Patrol investigations of car accidents take so long.

-The article noted that in just the past week, three fatal crashes in Minnesota have people speculating on their causes and asking questions.
-Two-year-old Zaiden Engen died after the vehicle he was in was rear-ended on U.S. Highway 10 here on Saturday, Jan.
-6. A Hawley, Minn., woman, 28-year-old Jaynie Halvorson, died when the SUV she was driving collided with a semi south of Hawley early Tuesday, Jan.
+The article noted that in just the past week, three fatal car crashes in Minnesota have people wanting to know their causes and asking questions.
+In one crash, two-year-old Zaiden Engen died after the vehicle he was in was rear-ended on U.S. Highway 10 on Saturday, Jan.
+6. In a second crash, a Hawley, Minn., woman, 28-year-old Jaynie Halvorson, died when the SUV she was driving collided with a semi south of Hawley early Tuesday, Jan.
 9. Later that day, an East Grand Forks man died in a crash east of Crookston on U.S. Highway 2.